hantsy/java-sandbox/helpful-npe.md

 person.getAddress().getCity().getName()
 ```

-Compile and run the codes, you will encounter the famous `NullPointerException`.
+Compile the application.
+And run it, you will see the famous `NullPointerException`.

 ```bash
 Exception in thread "main" java.lang.NullPointerException
         at com.example.demo.NpeExample.main(NpeExample.java:12)
 ```

-But this messages do not indicate where causes this exception.
-The `person.getAddress()` or `person.getAddress().getCity()` could cause this exception.
+But the above message does not indicate where causes the exception.
+Either `person.getAddress()` or `person.getAddress().getCity()` could raise this exception.

-In Java 14, add an extra JVM parameter `-XX:+ShowCodeDetailsInExceptionMessages` to run the application.
-You will get detailed messages about the `java.lang.NullPointerException`.
+In Java 14, add an extra parameter `-XX:+ShowCodeDetailsInExceptionMessages ` to `java` when running the application, you will get detailed messages about the `java.lang.NullPointerException`.

 ```bash
 #java -XX:+ShowCodeDetailsInExceptionMessages --enable-preview com.example.demo.NpeExample